-Fruit salsa and cinnamon chips – the perfect Summer dessert or appetizer!
-Fresh, easy and so delicious.
-My whole family loves this fruit salsa recipe!
+This fresh fruit salsa with cinnamon chips is the perfect summer dessert or appetizer!
+It’s super easy to make and oh so delicious.
+My whole family loves this healthy recipe!

-This fruit salsa is one of my family’s favorite snacks of all time…especially in the Summer!
-The cinnamon chips paired with the fruit salsa is the PERFECT combination and the flavors together are out of this world!
-Plus the fruit salsa is SO easy to make.
-It doesn’t take long at all and tastes absolutely fantastic.
-I especially love to make the fruit salsa in the Summer because all of the produce is in season and it all tastes so amazing and fresh!
-But don’t get me wrong, the cinnamon chips are equally amazing and delicious.
-They are crispy, sugary and such a great compliment to the fruit salsa.
-Together they are a match made in Summertime heaven!
+This fruit salsa is one of my family’s favorite snacks of all time…especially in the summer!
+The cinnamon tortilla chips paired with the fruit salsa is the PERFECT combination and the flavors together are out of this world!
+It doesn’t take long to make at all and tastes absolutely fantastic.
+I especially love to make this dish in the summer time because all of the produce is in season and it all tastes so amazing and fresh.
+Plus it’s a healthy snack that my kids LOVE.
+That’s always a win in my book!

 - 16 ounces strawberries , diced